unihackhq/event-guide/docs/judges/judging-panel.md

 enough time to make a decision.
 Each judge will have a timekeeper that will ensure judges keep to the time limit.

+We have asked teams to ensure their pitch is within two minutes, giving you two minutes of questions.

 In addition, judges will have access to all the teams one hour before the public see the teams' prototypes on Sunday.
 Given the number of teams, we expect that judges should see at least half of the teams before the doors open to the